OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 2. Female (character): female line
 3. Block (numeric): code for the blocks
 4. Yield (numeric): maize yield (in tons per hectare)

+## `fabaBeanSplitMet` {#fabaBeanSplitMet .unnumbered}

+Six faba bean genotypes were tested at two sowing times using a split-plot design in four complete blocks.
+Sowing times were randomized to main-plots within blocks, and genotypes were randomized to sub-plots within main-plots and blocks.
+The experiment was repeated in three years and two locations of Central Italy.
+The dataset was taken from @stagnari_2007.

+1. Location (character): name of the location
+2. Season (numeric): year of harvest
+3. Sowing (character): sowing time
+4. Genotype (character): name of the genotype
+5. Block (numeric): code for the block in each experiment
+6. Yield (numeric): crop grain yield in tons per hectare

 ## `failureTimes` {#failuretimes .unnumbered}